Can A General Dentist Place Dental Implants?

 The short answer is yes.
-The truth is any licensed dentists in North Carolina is permitted to place dental implants.
+The truth is any licensed dentist in North Carolina is permitted to place dental implants.
 A more appropriate title to the article is “Should A General Dentist Place Dental Implants?”
 The answer to that question is maybe.
 An unqualified general dentist who places dental implants may be liable for dental malpractice.

 A dental implant is a titanium post similar to a screw that is surgically positioned into the jawbone beneath the gum line to act as a tooth root which allows your dentist to mount a replacement tooth on that post.
 If performed correctly, an implant doesn’t come loose and can also be used for bridges.
 In some situations a dental implant is a better alternative than traditional dentures.
 For several reasons including its versatility and stability, dental implants have become more popular in recent years.

 A dental implant is a surgery.
 Therefore in North Carolina, a general dentist placing dental implants is held to the same legal standard of care as surgical specialists who place implants.
 In other words, general dentists should have the same amount of training and experience as surgical specialists if they choose to provide surgical dental implant treatment, including bone grafting.